 Three Rules of Everyday Magic by Amanda Rawson Hill

 Kate has a lot on her plate.
 Her father left to deal with his depression, her grandmother is losing her memory to dementia, and her best friend has found someone new.
-While her grandmother’s confusion is unpredictable, she still remembers her three rules of everyday magic, which Kate desperately needs.
+While her grandmother’s confusion is unpredictable, she still remembers her three rules of everyday magic.
 You must believe, give, and trust to experience magic.
-Three things Kate has a hard time doing.

 In Your Shoes by Donna Gephart

-Miles’ grandpop owns a bowling alley.
-He’s become quite good and is proud of the cash he’s made hustling other kids.
-Since his grandmother died he’s been obsessed with death and is always spouting off facts about weird ways people have died.
+Miles is an excellent bowler and has become quite good at hustling kids.
 Amy is new in town and lives in her uncle’s funeral home.
 When she stumbles on the bowling alley while trying to escape yet another funeral, she meets Miles, and realizes they have a lot in common, and it’s not bowling.

 How to Avoid Extinction by Paul Acampora

 It’s been almost a year since Leo’s granddad died and everyone, especially his gram, is a little bit lost without him.
 When his gram announces that she wants to see the allosaur bones in Utah, a couple thousand miles away, Leo knows nothing and no one is going to stop her.
-He grabs a few clothes then hops into his gram’s yellow 1973 Ford for a road trip adventure he’ll never forget.
+He grabs a few clothes and hops into his gram’s yellow 1973 Ford.

 Sunny Side Up by Jennifer Holm (graphic novel)